How to visit Central Park for the first time in 2026

 Rentals are seasonal and offered on a first-come, first-served basis.

 Pedicab sightseeing tours are offered through Peter Pan Tours.
-As you can see at this Travelocity link Peter Pan Tours gets great reviews.
+As you can see from the link, Peter Pan Tours gets great reviews.

 Regarding the famous horse-drawn carriage rides, we know that many tourists may want to have this fairy-tale experience, but here at The Empty Nest Explorers, we don’t support it.
-It’s been a controversial issue here in New York for many years, and just this week a horse collapsed in the street due to the summer heat.
-So we would rather not recommend it.
+It’s been a controversial issue here in New York for many years; you may have seen the viral story of a horse collapsing in the street due to the summer heat.
+Though we love seeing horses as much as anyone (and who doesn’t?), we would rather not recommend it.

 Anything special for kids at Central Park?